erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 While more realistic robot simulation packages exist, for our project we can simply use real axis values.
 These can be easily obtained using the mxA functionality of the plugin-in, mxA being a UDP based interface for KUKA controllers.
 With mxA we can stream the robot path to the controller and receive back the actual axis values.
-By recording these with a timestamp we can use them as input for a multibody simulation.
+By recording these with a time stamp we can use them as input for a multi-body simulation.

-The multibody simulation is set up using the Simmechanics package in Simulink.
+The multi-body simulation is set up using the Simmechanics package in Simulink.
 The CAD files from the robot manufacturer are imported in to SolidWorks and rotational joints programmed into the assembly.
 From this a Simmechanics file can be exported and adapted to receive the recorded axis values and output the torques and forces experienced at the robot base (see @Fig:kr3-simmechanics).
-The inertia of the robots axes are estimated by distributing the robots mass according the volume of each axis and assumes a homogenous density of the robot.
+The inertia of the robots axes are estimated by distributing the robots mass according the volume of each axis and assumes a homogeneous density of the robot.

 \missingfigure{videos of the paths used}